Vojtech-Pume/PersonalProjects/README.md

 # PersonalProjects
-Just a collection of personal projects
+This is a collection of personal projects, university assignments, and notes for my exams.